victorvalentee/mlops_workflow/README.md

 As part of this exercise, I was asked to propose an AWS infrastructure that would be able to run this workflow as efficiently and cheap as possible, so I designed a diagram that pretty much sums this up.

 ![AWS Infra](./notebook/notebook_images/AWS_infra.png)

----

-## Last but not least

-You can check out the Jupyter Notebook for the model building part on this project's `notebook` folder.

 ## Contact
 Victor Valente